viniciusramos91/viniciusramos91/README.md

 ### My Bio

 I’m a Senior Software Engineer specialized in large-scale solutions and complex challenges.
-At JetBridge/Invitae, I helped boosting genetic test orders by 30% and led system merge post-acquisition by Labcorp.
+I helped boosting genetic test at Invitae orders by 30% and led system merge post-acquisition by Labcorp.
 Previously, I spent seven years at Banco do Brasil building mainframe monitoring tools and leading RabbitMQ/Celery/WebSockets teams, plus spearheading a Brazilian Federal Police’s forensic project with Python/Django.
 Always eager to learn, collaborate, and innovate.

 ---